assaab/FeatureCraft/docs/getting-started.md

 # Save for production use
 afe.export("artifacts/")
 # Creates: pipeline.joblib, metadata.json, feature_names.txt

+# See what FeatureCraft did (optional)
+afe.print_explanation()  # Rich console output
+afe.save_explanation("artifacts/explanation.md")
 ```

 **That's it!** Your data is now ML-ready with proper encoding, scaling, and transformations.
+Want to know exactly what happened?
+Check the explanation files!

 ---